Deutschlandreise – Journey through Germany

 born in Lima, Peru and raised in Barcelona, Spain

-completes his studies in Communication Sciences and Sociology at California State University and moves to New York
+completes his studies in Communication Sciences and Sociology at California State University

-staff photographer for Newsday
+works as a staff photographer for Newsday

-receives the first of four World Press Photo Awards to date
+receives the World Press Photo Award

-works as freelance photographer for, among others The New York Times, Human Rights Watch, Newsweek and TIME
+works as freelance photographer for, among others, The New York Times, Human Rights Watch, Newsweek and TIME

-becomes a member of Magnum Photos
+becomes a member of Magnum Photos agency Paris

 group exhibition “Deutschlandreise”, together with Paolo Pellegrin, Olivia Arthur and Peter van Agtmael, Deutsche Börse, Eschborn, Germany